kubernetes/test-infra/prow/jobs.md

 - name: foo-job         # Names need not be unique, but must match the regex ^[A-Za-z0-9-._]+$
   decorate: true        # Enable Pod Utility decoration. (see below)
   interval: 1h          # Anything that can be parsed by time.ParseDuration.
+  # Alternatively use a cron instead of an interval, for example:
+  # cron: "05 15 * * 1-5"  # Run at 7:05 PST (15:05 UTC) every M-F
   spec: {}              # Valid Kubernetes PodSpec.
 ```